-Success in responding quickly can reinforce short-term management patterns at the expense of long-term planning Investment of time in the administrative role and sense of responsibility for outcomes can result in emotional challenges when faculty do not respond or respond in unforeseen ways
+- □ Success in responding quickly can reinforce short-term management patterns at the expense of long-term planning. - Discipline related accreditations are important - □ The SUS-mandated 7-year program reviews are important - □ It's a mistake to treat these events as just "bureaucratic exercises" - Investment of time in the administrative role and sense of responsibility for outcomes can result in emotional challenges and/or take a toll (e.g., when faculty do not respond or respond in unforeseen ways, or when you have to deal with difficult people). - Symptoms of stress vary - Blocking time is useful and necessary